Working on the vineyard while respecting nature

 The grape harvest is close

 One year has elapsed since the last harvest.
 One year during which we have taken care of the vines.
-The grapes are almost ripe late September/early October.
+Late September/early October, the grapes are almost ripe.

-We taste the berries regularly with Françoise Ligou, our consultant oenologist from the Soussac based Oenology Center, crunch the grape pips which have changed from green to brown.
+We taste the berries regularly with Olivier Gigaud, our consultant oenologist from the Soussac based Oenology Center, crunch the grape pips which have turned from green to brown.
 The analyses do confirm that harvest time has come.
 We can start picking up the first Merlot or Malbec grapes which are the earliest varieties.

-To be patient and wait for the grapes to be fully ripe, or to act quickly and avoid that they go bad, it is essential to make the right decision at the right time.
+To be patient and wait for the grapes to be fully ripe, or to pick them rapidly and avoid that they go bad, making the right decision is sometimes not easy.

 Wine making and maturing